calidion/shell-script-reader/README.md

 // 'sosoisidoeod'
 ```

-If no key is provided, the whole object will be return:
+If no key is provided, the whole object will be returned:

 ```ts
 const value = reader.getEnv();